evkx/evkx.github.io/content/models/bmw/i5/i5_eDrive40_Touring/_index.md

 The control interface for the BMW i5 eDrive40 Touring combines buttons, stalks, and screens for a seamless and user-friendly experience.

-The BMW i5 eDrive40 Touring has twin screens on a shared frame mounted with brackets on the dashboard.
+The BMW i5 eDrive40 Touring has twin screens with information for the driver and passengers.
 Behind the steering wheel is a [digital instrument cluster](../../../../technology/userinterface/screens/#digital-instruments), and on the right part, there is an [infotainment screen](../../../../technology/userinterface/screens/#infotainment-screen).

 Key screen details: